cktlco/crew-chief-autovoicepack/README.md

 ## Common Question: I have plenty of disk space, why shouldn't I set variation_count to 25 or more?
 Feel free to experiment.
 I saw diminishing returns after 3-5 variants, as since the exact text stays the same, eventually successive attempts will often sound similar enough to one of the previous results that it's not worth the extra storage space.

-If you want to add real variety, consider adding more rows to the audio inventory file, which is mentioned in detail elsewhere on this page.
+If you want to add real variety, consider adding more rows to the phrase inventory, which is mentioned in detail elsewhere on this page.

 ## Common Question: How can I add my own phrases and commentary to the voice pack?